lufixSch/auto_llama/README.md

 - CommandAgentSelector - Decides which Agent to use by checking for a command at the start of the prompt
 - KeywordAgentSelector - Decides which Agent to use by checking for keywords in the prompt
 - txtai - Manager using the txtai framework
-  - SimilarityAgentManager - Classifies prompt using keywords for each tool.
+  - SimilarityAgentSelector - Classifies prompt using keywords for each tool.
 The results determine which tool is used

 ##### Preprocessors